plone/training/mastering-plone/dexterity_3.rst

 Without sponsors, a conference would be hard to finance!
 Plus it is a good opportunity for Plone companies to advertise their services.
-But sponsors want to be displayed in a nice way according to the size of their sponsorship.

 In this part we will: